 Behind every fantastic bit of research is an equally fantastic team.
 At the Herpetological Environments and Research in Practice Laboratory, our dedicated team combines diverse skills and extensive research experiences to advance reptile welfare and research.
 Our team has robust experiences in experimental design, data analysis, and mentorship, contributing to high-quality studies that provide valuable insights into reptile behavior, cognition, and health with a lense for welfare.
 Collectively, we are committed to improving reptile care and positively impacting captive populations.

 Erin Rickman is the founder and director of the HERP Laboratory.
 Originally from the UK, Erin completed an FdSc in Animal Science at the University of Brighton, followed by a BSc (Hons) in Applied Animal Behaviour and Welfare at the Royal Agricultural University.
-She is currently completing her Ph.D. in Animal Behaviour and Welfare at the University of Lincoln, where her research focuses on leopard geckos.
+She has now submitted her Ph.D. in Animal Behaviour and Welfare at the University of Lincoln, where her research focused on leopard geckos.

 Erin brings over five years of teaching experience, having taught at Plumpton College in the UK and now at Eckerd College in the USA, while also supporting lectures at the University of Lincoln.
 Her commitment to education has been recognized with multiple awards, including Top Student at the RAU, runner-up Teacher of the Year at Plumpton (as voted by students), and several research awards during her Ph.D., such as Best Poster at the University of Lincoln Postgraduate Symposium (2022) and first place in both her cohort's postgraduate presentation and problem-solving workshops.